 After completing the evaluation process, the Nominating and Corporate Governance Committee makes a recommendation to the full Board as to individuals who should be nominated by the Board.
-The Board determines the nominees after considering the recommendations and report of the Nominating and Corporate Governance Committee and such other nominees and evaluations as it deems appropriate.
+The Board determines the nominees after considering the recommendations and report of the Nominating and Corporate Governance Committee and such other evaluations as it deems appropriate.

-Shareholders who intend to participate in the Annual General Meeting to nominate a candidate for election by the shareholders at the meeting (in cases where the Board does not intend to nominate the candidate or where the Nominating and Corporate Governance Committee was not requested to consider the candidacy) must comply with the procedures in Medtronic's Articles of Association, which are described under "Other Information - Shareholder Proposals and Director Nominations" on page 88 of this proxy statement.
+Shareholders who intend to participate in the Annual General Meeting to nominate a candidate for election by the shareholders at the meeting (in cases where the Board does not intend to nominate the candidate or where the Nominating and Corporate Governance Committee was not requested to consider the candidacy) must comply with the procedures in Medtronic's Articles of Association.
+Shareholders who intend to solicit proxies in support of director nominees other than our nominees must comply with the procedures in Medtronic's Articles of Association and Rule 14a-19 under the Exchange Act.
+For more information on these procedures, see the discussion under "Other Information - Shareholder Proposals and Director Nominations" on page 90 of this proxy statement.